 You will also receive a document from the bankruptcy court called Notice of Chapter 7 Bankruptcy Case.
 Your creditors also receive this document, and that is their official notice from the Bankruptcy Court that you have started your case and listed them as a creditor.
 Please review that document carefully because it gives you information as to when and where you need to appear for your bankruptcy meeting.
 The meeting is called the Meeting of Creditors, but actually creditors hardly ever appear.

 The bankruptcy meeting is not before a judge.
 It is simply before a person appointed by the court to act as what is called a “trustee”.
-The meeting usually takes five to ten minutes, and is usually very easy.
-There is nothing to worry about.
-The meeting is normally scheduled in Camden at 8th and Cooper Street, in room 102 of the Bridge View Building.
-We will give you directions.
-If you live in Cape May County or Atlantic County, the meeting is scheduled at 1423 Tilton Road in Northfield.
+The meeting usually takes five to ten minutes, and is usually very straighforward.
+Of course we prepare our clients in advance for what will take place at the meeting.

 This Is What Happens at Your Chapter 7 Meeting

-- You are sworn in by the trustee to tell the truth.
-Everything is usually pretty informal.
-The meeting will take about 5 minutes in most cases.
+- You are sworn in by the trustee to tell the truth. .

 - If you own a house or real estate, the trustee will ask you the following: